skwiggle/3821_WIL/README.md

 | __clear log --00-01-2000__ | *delete log from specific day*                           |

 ---
-##### Terminal
+#### 🔵 Terminal
-The terminal can be run from windows/mac/linux and only prints out any commands sent via the main application.
+The terminal can be run from windows/mac/linux and only prints 🔵out any commands sent via the main application.
 Commands that come with the terminal will be sent to the **terminal_log.txt** file.